garogers01/Fakebook/README.md

 3. Add and delete friends

 4. Add posts
-- Can add post on home feed or add post when on one's own profile
+- Can add post on home feed or add post when on user's own profile

 5. Add and delete interests

-6. View one's own profile
+6. View user's own profile
 - Shows user's friends, list of user's posts, and list of user's interests
 - Ability to add post